Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Non-emptiness of

 We would like to describe the moduli of non-simple abelian surfaces $\mathcal{E}_d$.
 Our natural starting point is a moduli space of products of elliptic curves with a chosen $d$-torsion point which in the literature are sometimes called abelian surfaces with a root (cf. \cite{BLiso,HW}).
-A crucial feature that gives us many components of the moduli space of non-simple surfaces is the fact that a $d$-torsion point on a product of elliptic curves is not necessarily a sum of $d$-torsion points of elliptic curves.
-Lemma \ref{technical0}, interpreted correctly, shows that all components of the moduli space are parametrised by pairs of coprime divisors of $d$.
-That is why, as before, we fix coprime $a,b$ that are divisors of $d$.

 Since a non-simple principally polarised surface is only isogenous to a product, we also use a construction from \cite{Bor} that involves so-called allowable isotropic subgroups.